joaquinsalas/poverty/README.md

 ## Census-based regression stage

-A regression model is trained using census reference values corresponding to CONEVAL multidimensional poverty indicators at the municipal level.
-This model provides a consistent poverty estimation baseline.
+In the first stage, a regression framework is trained using census reference data associated with multidimensional poverty indicators at the municipal level.

+The implementation of this stage is available in the code/census-stage directory.
+It includes multiple regression approaches for mapping census variables to poverty indicators, such as neural networks (NN), support vector regression (SVR), and gradient-boosted decision trees (XGBoost).
+In addition, an ensemble strategy is implemented to combine the predictions of individual models, improving robustness and generalization performance.

 ## Satellite-based inference stage